scientecs/jocker/README.md

 # Config db into index.php file
-Import jocker.sql to your db
+# Import jocker.sql to your db
-Data for test users in users-admin.txt file
+# Data for test users in users-auth.txt file